butterrsoft/GyrSync/README.md

 ### Editing EDID files
 Edit the project EDID files using a free program like Deltacast, or use your own, but keep the same filenames.
 The build needs the main.c file, the makefile, and all 6 EDID files named the same as the originals.
 The intent is to allow you to adjust the picture a bit, and there is no protection from bad EDID files in the code, though it will still allow/block ranges as normal.
 Restore the original EDID's if you get into trouble.

 Linux needs separate EDID's as it interprets the interlaced descriptor differently.
 480i on Windows = 240i@60Hz, on Linux = 480i@30Hz.
-If you don't use 480i you won't notice.
+If you don't use interlaced modes you won't notice.